transpect/epubtools-frontend/README.md

 automatically validated (RelaxNG and Schematron).
 You can also find a commented version of this file [here](https://github.com/transpect/epubtools/blob/13f250dd3dac3de7b72416cace4d14d56d255b1a/sample/epub-config.xml)

-Major parameters are configured with the `` attributes.
+Major parameters are configured with the `epub-config` attributes:

 Location                                          | Description
 ----------------------------------------------    | -------------